與寵物同行

 Example of unsuitable pet carrier

-✘ This pet carrier will not be accepted for air travel as it has ventilation holes on the lower half of the carrier's sides.
+✘ This pet carrier will not be accepted for air travel as it has ventilation holes on the lower half of the carrier's sides and does not include a water container.

 Travel cages and carriers for birds